cambridge-cares/TheWorldAvatar/web/digital-twin-vis-framework/README.md

   * The `name` field needs to contain the human readable name of the feature.
   * The `iri` field needs to contain the full IRI of the feature as represented in the knowledge graph.
   * The `endpoint` field needs to contain the URL of the Blazegraph namespace containing data on the feature.
 Note that this can be absolute or relative to the FeatureInfoAgent's location.
-* Each group within the `visualisation.json` file needs to contain a `stack` parameter with the base URL of the stack containing that group's data (at least the meta data contained within the knowledge graph).

 # Developing the DTVF